laidav/hubfx/packages/hubfx/README.md

   - reducer method for adding formArray control
     - refactor arraycontrols template? - DONE
       - should it just be an array of configs like FormGroupConfig? - DONE

-    - must update value as well
+    - must update value as well - DONE

   - action creator for adding formgroup control
   - action creator for adding formArray control